dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_data_model.md

 ### <span style="color:#0080ff">QuestionSubmission</span>
 This entity corresponds to a question-submission's data and it's identified by a unique Integer id.
 It's a weak entity depending on one and only one **Question** entity.
 - **Semantics:** A question submission corresponds to the act of a user submitting a question to the system, that then becomes dependent on reviews (**Review** entity) for approval/vetting.
-`Ask professor to discuss if questionsubmission is a weak entity to question, because even though it generates a question, and has uses relation to question, the QuestionSubmission instance may exist prior to the question itself, before the user "types" the question?`

 ### <span style="color:#0080ff">Quiz</span>
 This entity corresponds to a quiz's data and it's identified by a unique Integer id.
 It's a weak entity depending on one and only one **CourseExecution** entity.
 - **Semantics:** A quiz corresponds to a set of questions a user can answer.
-`Ask professor to discuss if it really is a weak entity towards CourseExecution`

 ### <span style="color:#0080ff">QuizAnswer</span>
 This entity corresponds to a quiz-answer's data and it's identified by a unique Integer id.
 It's a weak entity depending on one and only one **Quiz** entity.
+This entity is instantiated in the beginning of a quiz but populated in the end of the quiz with the processing of the data collected in the database.
-- **Semantics:** A quiz answer corresponds to a description of the entire route it took an user, from the moment a question appears on the screen, to the moment he/she "skips" to the next question.
+- **Semantics:** A quiz answer corresponds to the grouping of the user's answers to all questions in a quizz, from the moment a question appears on the screen, to the moment he/she "ends" the quiz.

 ### <span style="color:#0080ff">QuizAnswerItem</span>
-`Ask professor for revision and discussion`
+This entity corresponds to a quiz-answer-item's data and it's identified by a unique Integer id.
+This entity is generated asynchronously during the answering of the quiz.
+- **Semantics:** A quiz-answer-item corresponds to a grouping of important data adjacent to the conclusion of a quiz.

 ### <span style="color:#0080ff">QuizQuestion</span>
 This entity is a link entity that maps a single **Quiz** entity to a single **Question** entity, and it's identified primarily by a unique Integer id.
 - **Semantics:** This QuizQuestion entity actually carries semantic value, as it also gives information about the position (sequence attribute) a question appears at, in the quiz.
-`Ask teacher what this sequence is; because the option entity also has a sequence number, which seems to make this redundant.`

 ### <span style="color:#0080ff">Reply</span>
 This entity corresponds to a reply's data and it's identified primarily by a unique int id.
 It's a weak entity depending on one and only one **Discussion** entity.